Sorakri/Sorakri.github.io/README.md

 # Getting an API key

 The first thing we need is to get an API key.
 This is what identifies your requests to the API service, to let it know you are autorized to communicate with the service.
 This is done by going to https://api.nasa.gov/index.html#apply-for-an-api-key and entering your information; the key you get back should look like a string of random numbers and letters.
-It is important for security to not share these keys.

 # Now to make requests